sourcegraph/handbook/content/departments/engineering/teams/growth/cloud-trial-operations.md

 1. a notification is sent in #cloud-trial-alerts, powered by this [zap](https://zapier.com/editor/167443639/published)
 1. 🟢 the AE/CE should reach out to the instance admin and user to understand if they should be added to the instance

-Limitations: unless SSO is setup on the instance, `bob@acme-corp.com` may not join it.
+Limitations: unless SSO is setup on the instance, `bob@acme-corp.com` cannnot join it without asking the admin for an invite.
 Product growth will be working on an improvement soon ([#42981](https://github.com/sourcegraph/sourcegraph/issues/42981)).

 #### Case 2: acme-corp.com is pre-qualified

-If the domain name is pre-qualified and there's no cloud instance linked to it, then there are two cases:
+If the domain name is pre-qualified and there's no cloud instance linked to it, then there are two subcases:

 ##### Case 2.1 the Acme Corp account is a named account in SFDC

 1. `bob` is automatically and instantly redirected to a pre-provisioned instance and given a password reset link.
 That instance has a random domain (eg. `xyz.sourcegraph.com`).
-From now on, all `@acme-corp.com` emails will be redirected to that instance (see Case 1).
+From now on, all signups with `@acme-corp.com` emails will be redirected to that instance (see Case 1).
 2. An alert is sent in #cloud-trial-alerts, powered by this [zap](https://zapier.com/editor/167443639/published)
 3. 🟡 inbound SDR routes to the Named SDR
 4. 🟠 Named SDR converts to Opp
 5. Named SDR notifies assigned AE/CE
-   1.Auto email from Salesforce upon Conversion
+   1. Auto email from Salesforce upon Conversion
    1. [INTERNAL] 🟠 Named SDR notifies assigned AE/CE in the #cloud-trial-alerts, and creates a slack channel #cloud-trial-<acme-corp> and adds CE + AE.
-6. 🟢 The customer engineers takes over from here, go to[Second step: onboarding, and trial extend, terminate, convert](#second-step-onboarding-and-trial-extend-terminate-convert)
+6. 🟢 The assigned CE takes over from here, go to [Second step: onboarding, and trial extend, terminate, convert](#second-step-onboarding-and-trial-extend-terminate-convert)

 ##### Case 2.2 the Acme Corp account is NOT a named account in SFDC